 Love West Van

-Due to COVID-19, District-led stewardship events are suspended.
+Due to COVID-19, in-person District stewardship events are suspended.

 Small organized groups including families and school groups can host their own shoreline cleanup.

 We encourage you to register on the Great Canadian Shoreline Cleanup website.
 Everything you need to know, including safety checklists, can be found here:

 Whether you want to clean up your neighbourhood, the shoreline or a park, our community benefits when we all work together.

 When the District resumes organizing community clean-up and invasive plant removal events, updates will be posted here.

 Make a difference for our environment by caring for, enhancing and protecting green spaces.
 With more than 140 parks and natural areas in West Vancouver, there are many environmental initiatives for you to support and get involved with.

 Want to help our environment while getting outside and meeting great people?
 Become a West Van Park Steward by joining other passionate volunteers to remove invasive species, enhance habitat and restore natural areas.
 You can find out about upcoming park stewardship events and many other exciting volunteer opportunities in West Vancouver.